f-osss/Formula1Dataset/README.md

 make
 make run
 ```
+Note: the tables on Uranium are currently populated.
+You can however;

-##Creating the dataset
+##Recreate the tables
 Once the program is running, the user can type `d` to delete all existing tables and recreate them
+then,

-##Populating the dataset
+##Populate the dataset
-TO populate the dataset, the user can type `p` to populate the tables with the data from the csv files
+To populate the dataset, the user can type `p` to populate the tables with the data from the csv files.
+This would take about 10 minutes.